 Tips for Hiking Cadini di Misurina Like a Pro

 - Arrive early or at sunset: You’ll want to get to Rifugio Auronzo early or after 3 p.m., especially during high season, to snag a parking spot and start the hike without feeling rushed.
-The earlier you go, the more likely you are to have the viewpoint all to yourself (and believe me, you’ll want it).
+The earlier you go, the more likely you are to have the viewpoint almost to yourself.

 - Bring plenty of water and snacks: Besides the one at the starting point in Rifugio Auronzo, there aren’t any other huts or water refill points on the hike, so carry at least a liter of water with you.
 Throw in some snacks for good measure—you’ll want something to munch on while you’re soaking in the views at the top.